-- Received any blood products within 30 days of Day 1 dosing.
+- Received any blood products within 30 days prior to Day 1 dosing.

 - Patients with bleeding disorders

-- Planning on undergoing an exchange transfusion during the duration of the study.
+- Criterion no longer required (merged with criterion #3), removed as part of Amendment 2: Planning on undergoing an exchange transfusion during the duration of the study.
 Patients requiring episodic transfusion in response to worsened anemia or VOC are permitted.